 - the mean ATAR achieved in each school

-Interstate schools attracting equity adjustments will be identified using a subset of these criteria.
+Interstate schools qualify for equity adjustments using a subset of these criteria.

-You will not need to apply for a school-based adjustment— your University aggregate and selection rank will automatically be adjusted by SATAC.
+You don’t need to apply for a school-based adjustment.
+SATAC will adjust your university aggregate and your selection ranks automatically.